ernieejo/OCLC-imports-for-Alma-Network/README.md

     * Review for instances where there are multiple 035z in the record (filter using contains”;”).
 These need to be manually removed from the list one of the OCLC Control Number (035z) match the OCLC Control Number (035a).

+* The no_a_to_z sheet shows all the records where the incoming 035 $a is the same as the existing OCLC Control Number (035z)
+   * Review these records using Connexion.
+They may indicate a false match in OCLC's algorithm and be records that need no changes made.
+If this is the case, remove them from the 'DIFF' sheet before moving on to step4.

 <b>Step4.</b>

 * Create two files to send to NZ for processing.